Two-Channel Filter Banks on Joint Time-Vertex Graphs with Oversampled Graph Laplacian Matrix: Design of Two-Channel Joint Time-Vertex Oversampled Graph Filter Banks

 \subsection{Joint Oversampled Graph Filter Banks}

-To enable flexible signal modeling and transformation in the joint time–vertex domain, we introduce two-channel oversampled graph filter banks.
+To enable flexible signal modeling and transformation in the joint time-vertex domain, we introduce two-channel oversampled graph filter banks.
 Unlike the critically sampled case \cite{PRwavelet}, the oversampled structure preserves all nodes in both time and vertex domains, allowing richer representation and enabling integration into learning frameworks \cite{OGLM}.

+The normalized Laplacian of a bipartite graph has a spectrum symmetric about 1, so if $\lambda$ is an eigenvalue, $2-\lambda$ is also an eigenvalue (Eq.~\eqref{hg}).
+This enables quadrature mirror kernels that cancel aliasing \cite{OGFB}.
+In the joint time-vertex setting, separability ensures that perfect reconstruction in each domain guarantees perfect reconstruction of the overall transform, extending classical graph filter bank to the joint domain.

 The oversampled signal $\widetilde{\mathbf{X}} \in \mathbb{R}^{N_1 \times T_1}$ is defined on the joint graph $\widetilde{\mathcal{T}} \otimes \widetilde{\mathcal{G}}$.
 For each channel $k = 0, 1$, the input signal is filtered jointly in the vertex and time domains